KonstantinLackner/CodeDraw/INTRODUCTION.md

 ## Modifying the way things are drawn

 CodeDraw has a number of properties that change the way shapes are drawn.
-You can access these properties through their getter and setter.
+You can access these properties through their getters and setters.
-For example: You can read the currently used color by calling the *getColor* method and change the color by calling the *setColor* method.
+For example: You can read the currently used color by calling the *getColor* method and change it by calling the *setColor* method.
 *setCorner* changes the way corners of lines and shapes are drawn.
-*setLineWidth* can be used to change the thickness of lines, and the thickness of the outlines of shapes.
+*setLineWidth* can be used to change the thickness of lines and the thickness shape outlines.

 ```java
 import codedraw.*;